rishabhrsnr/Medical-Chatbot/README.md

 ### Example Questions

-- What are the symptoms of COVID-19?
+- What are the symptoms of Eczema?
-- How to treat a common cold?
 - What are the symptoms of Diabetes?
 - What are the symptoms of the flu?